The Challenge I Faced

 17export default ReduxProvider;

-With the custom hooks I created, I can call this into any component as long as it is wrapped in the Redux provider.
-Here's how I implemented features for the asset-item.tsx
+With the custom hooks, I can call this into any component as long as it is wrapped in the Redux provider.
+Here's a snipper example of how I implemented features for the asset-item.tsx

 component: